I Will Grow Out of Love

 Wood nodded.
 "I had only stopped by, really.
 I was just passing through."
 He gave me a very mischievous glance.

 I quirked an eyebrow.
 "Only 'passing through'?
 You move fast, Mr. Wood."

 After a few rounds of those, it was time for us to leave.
 "All right, you three are sleeping over at my place, but we still need to eat.
-Think about what you want."
+Think about what you want," I told the children.

 "I have to go to the bathroom!"
 Louis revealed to all of us.

 I held my head in my hand.
-One would think he would grow out announcing something like that by now.
+One would think he would outgrow announcing something like that by now.
 "Girls, please escort your brother to the loo.
 I suggest you all go before we leave."

 "Aunt Gab!"
-Vic screeched, her cheeks burning redder than her strawberry blonde hair.
-Dom looked as equally aghast, but they walked away.
+Victoire screeched, her cheeks burning redder than her strawberry-blonde hair.
+Dominique looked equally aghast, but they walked away.

 "What?"
 I thought aloud.